geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 * The **Visibility limits** to display the layer only within certain scale limits, as reported above.

 * Enable/disable the **Dynamic legend**.
-If this option is enable, legend will be filtered based on the map viewport.
+If this option is enable, legend will be filtered based on the map viewport (only for MapServer rest endpoint).

 #### FlatGeobuf layer